Vphamily/EmailAway/README.md

 ## EmailAway

-This Fraud Detection Server is designed to detect fraudulent transactions in real-time by analyzing transaction data through a machine learning model and providing a user-friendly interface for interacting with the model predictions.

-The frontend is built with React, utilizing Material-UI components for a responsive, intuitive design.
-The backend leverages Python, specifically using libraries like Scikit-learn for building and training a machine learning model capable of identifying potentially fraudulent activities.
+This Email Automation Tool is a Python-based application designed to streamline administrative tasks by enabling users to automate their email workflows.
+With a user-friendly interface, it simplifies the process of scheduling emails, managing attachments, and ensuring timely delivery.
+Tailored to improve productivity, this tool serves as a modern administrative assistant, offering an intuitive design and robust functionality.

 Here's why:
-* Efficiency: Quickly processes transactions to determine fraud likelihood, enhancing security measures.
-* Accessibility: Easy-to-use interface ensures that users can efficiently manage and review transactions.
-* Backend architecture supports scaling to accommodate increased data loads without degradation in performance.
-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+* Efficiency: Allows users to set specific times for sending emails, ensuring timely communication.
+* Accessibility:  Features an intuitive UI for easy navigation and email management.
+* Customizable Workflows: Designed to adapt to diverse user needs for efficient email automation.